OAuth 2.0 Basics

 redirect_uri https://client.example.org/cb/example.com

-The authorization server is to receive the following content (folded for readability) as HTTP GET query string from the user agent.
+The authorization server is expected to receive the following content (folded for readability) as an HTTP GET query string from the user agent.

 redirect_uri=https://client.example.org/cb/example.com